iaifi/iaifi.github.io/index.md

 For an archive of IAIFI news, see our [news page](/iaifi-news.html).
 To receive periodic announcements about IAIFI-related activities, [sign up for our mailing list](http://mailman.mit.edu/mailman/listinfo/iaifi-news) and follow us [on Twitter](http://www.twitter.com/iaifi_news) and [LinkedIn](https://www.linkedin.com/company/iaifi).

-***On September 18-19, 2023, Jesse Thaler, Mike Williams, and Marisa LaFleur visited the NSF and Congress as part of the [NSF AI Hill Day](https://www.ai4opt.org/news-events/nsf-ai-hill-day),*** where Jesse and Mike met congressional staffers to share the work of IAIFI and discuss the importance of AI for Science. *October 5, 2023*
+***On September 18-19, 2023, Jesse Thaler, Mike Williams, and Marisa LaFleur visited the NSF and Congress, along with other NSF AI Institutes, as part of the [NSF AI Hill Day](https://nsf-gov-resources.nsf.gov/2023-09/AI_Institutes_Hill_Day_Booklet.pdf),*** where Jesse and Mike met congressional staffers to share the work of IAIFI and discuss the importance of AI for Science. *October 5, 2023*
 {:.info}

 ***On July 21, 2023, many IAIFI Senior Investigators, Fellows, postdocs, and students presented at [The Impact of ChatGPT and other Large Language Models on Physics Research and Education](https://indico.mit.edu/event/759/).*** Watch [Workshop recordings](https://www.youtube.com/playlist?list=PLKemzYMx2_Ot1MZ_er2vFiINdJEgDO8Hg). *September 19, 2023*